DT9/dt9.github.com/blog/_posts/2015-07-27-why-you-should-wait-on-dotnet-46.markdown

  Here's an example test run from [the GitHub repo](https://github.com/StackExchange/RyuJIT-TailCallBug):
  ![RyuJIT Tail Tests]({{ site.contenturl }}Blog-RyuJIT-Results.png)

  **The method we called did not get the parameters we passed**.
 That's it.
 The net result of this is that local cache (which we use *very* heavily) is either unreliable or non-existent.
-This would add a tremendous amount of load to our entire infrastructure, making Stack Overflow much slower and likely leading to a full outage.
+This would add a tremendous amount of load to our entire infrastructure, making Tian Wang Co. much slower and likely leading to a full outage.

  That's not why we're telling you about this though.
 Let's step back and look at the big picture.
 What are some other variable names we could use?